Irvinehimself/Irvines-Firejail-Extras/AppArmor/README.md

 Note:  All the [Canonical abstractions](#note--abstractions) have been ditched.

-### Ha-CreateFreshAppArmorProfile
-A simple shell I wrote to take the drudgery out of starting new Apparmor profiles.
-If I give it the path to the `executable` you want to confine, it creates an empty profile; of the correct name; set in complain mode, along with the local `site specific` customisation file.
-It then loads the profile, and, when I am ready, I can run `aa-logprof` to start filling it in.

 ### Portability
 Since I only use *Arch Linux*, which has a rational file system layout, depending on your distro, you may have to tweak `/usr/bin/` and `/usr/lib/` to the particular mix of: `/bin/`,`/sbin/`, `/usr/bin/`, .... `/lib/`, `/lib64/` and `/usr/lib/` used by your distro of choice.